x1F/sip-framework/docs/declarative.md

 }
 ```

-##### Ordering Connector Processors
+##### Ordering Connector Extensions

-Ordering of connector processors can be achieved via specific annotations, which can be applied in combination with all annotations
+Ordering of connector extensions can be achieved via specific annotations, which can be applied in combination with all annotations
-used to attach processors (i.e. `@RequestProcessor`, `@ResponseProcessor`, `@ParameterMapping`, `@UseRequestModelMapper`, and `@UseResponseModelMapper`).
+used to attach extensions (i.e. `@RequestExtension`, `@ResponseExtension`, `@RequestProcessor`, `@ResponseProcessor`, `@ParameterMapping`, `@UseRequestModelMapper`, and `@UseResponseModelMapper`).

-Ordering can either be defined using an _absolute_ order (i.e. numbering the connector processor), or _relative_ ordering of the processors
+Ordering can either be defined using an _absolute_ order (i.e. numbering the connector extensions), or _relative_ ordering of the extensions
 in relation to each other.

 It is also possible to combine absolute and relative ordering.
 In this case, the absolute orderings are applied first, and the
 relative orderings are applied afterward.

-The placement of processors without any ordering annotation is non-deterministic.
+The placement of extensions without any ordering annotation is non-deterministic.

 ###### Absolute ordering

-The `@ExecutionOrder` annotation can be utilized to provide absolute ordering for a connector processor.
+The `@ExecutionOrder` annotation can be utilized to provide absolute ordering for a connector extension.
 The annotation supports three variants:

-1. By supplying the order-number of this processor's execution.
-The processors will be executed in the order from the lowest to the highest number.
+1. By supplying the order-number of this extension's execution.
+The extensions will be executed in the order from the lowest to the highest number.
 A continuous numbering is not required.
-If there are multiple processors with the same ordering number, their execution order is non-deterministic.
+If there are multiple extensions with the same ordering number, their execution order is non-deterministic.
 2. By setting `@ExecutionOrder(first = true)`.
-This processor will always be executed before any other.
+This extension will always be executed before any other.
 This may only be specified once per connector.
 3. By setting `@ExecutionOrder(last = true)`.
-This processor will always be last after any other.
+This extension will always be last after any other.
 This may only be specified once per connector.

 ```java
 @InboundConnector(requestModel = String.class)